elleryqueenhomels/arbitrary_style_transfer/README.md

 - [WikiArt dataset](https://www.kaggle.com/c/painter-by-numbers)

 ## Trained Model
-You can download my trained model from [here](https://s3-us-west-2.amazonaws.com/wengaoye/arbitrary_style_model_style-weight-2e0.zip) which is trained with style weight equal to 2.0<br/>Or you can directly use `download.sh` in the repo.
+You can download my trained model from [here](https://s3-us-west-2.amazonaws.com/wengaoye/arbitrary_style_model_style-weight-2e0.zip) which is trained with style weight equal to 2.0<br/>Or you can directly use `download_trained_model.sh` in the repo.

 ## Manual
 - The main file `main.py` is a demo, which has already contained training procedure and inferring procedure (inferring means generating stylized images).<br />You can switch these two procedures by changing the flag `IS_TRAINING`.